-- 1. We work with the hospitality industry and specifically target individuals who may currently work or are seeking work in the hospitality industry.
-Our aim is to encourage individuals to aim higher and move from some of the many low paid occupations in the industry into education, in order that they can fulfil their potential.
-We achieve this by direct advertising, attendance at trade fairs such as Hotelympia, hosting the Big Conversation, and working with organisations such as Springboard and The Savoy Educational Trust. - 2.
-We also actively work with colleges to offer a progression route to students that have come through the NVQ and BTEC routes, and many of these students are from disadvantaged backgrounds.
-We make direct visits to colleges, attend college fairs and speak at conferences such as the PACE (Professional Association for Catering Education) conference held in Blackpool.
+- a) We work with the hospitality industry and specifically target individuals who may currently work or are seeking work in the hospitality industry.
+Our aim is to encourage individuals to aim higher and move from some of the many low paid occupations in the industry into education in order that they can fulfil their potential.
+We achieve this by direct advertising, meetings with industry representatives, involvement in industry and working with organisations such as The Savoy Educational Trust. - b) We also actively work with Schools and Colleges to offer a progression route to students that have come through the NVQ, VRQ and BTEC routes and a number of these students are from disadvantaged backgrounds.
+We make direct visits to colleges and attend college fairs.

-The School has started to schedule events with current students, a high proportion of which come from non-traditional progression routes.
-This will help the School to find the best way of conveying the message about the unique opportunity offered by the Edge Hotel School to those unlikely to consider HE otherwise, and also to gain more insight into how students are best supported in an unconventional learning environment.
+The School is scheduling events with current students; this will help the School to find the best way of conveying the message about the unique opportunity offered by the Edge Hotel School to those unlikely to consider HE otherwise.